TransCanada says to keep pushing Keystone; investors skeptical

 Energy East faces no lighter scrutiny however, and environmentalists are preparing for a fight.

-"The victory with Keystone XL really energizes the already very substantial movement against (Energy East)," said Adam Smith, climate program director for Environmental Defence Canada.
+"The victory with Keystone XL really energizes the already very substantial movement against (Energy East)," said Adam Scott, climate program manager for Environmental Defence Canada.
 "The arguments for rejecting Keystone XL apply to Energy East even more so - there's more oil and the risk of tankers (transporting oil) on the east coast of Canada."

 Canada's newly elected Liberal government reiterated it was prepared to support domestic pipelines like Energy East, but only if there was buy-in from local communities.